 - The Board of Kerry ETB has approved the ETB’s strategy for the period 2018-2022

-- The goals set out in the strategy have informed our QA policy, which is also submitted.
+- The goals set out in Kerry ETBs Education & Training Strategy 2018 – 2022 have informed our QA policy.

 Kerry ETB has established a Quality Assurance Unit.
 The role of the Quality Assurance Unit is acting as liaison between the management/staff of Kerry ETB and its governance structure, and providing a bridge between the outcomes of governance at centre level and the governance of the ETB.
 The unit is also utilising the comprehensive programme data now available through the PLSS system.
 The QA Unit reports directly to the Director of FET.
 It is the first port of call for awarding bodies and communicates information received from awarding bodies to Kerry ETB governance units and centres.
 All communications between Kerry ETB and awarding bodies must come through the QA Unit.